Updated March 2020

 How to Use this Handbook

-This handbook contains information on how you can participate in the Community Engagement Professional (CEP) Credentialing Program by applying to earn individual micro-credentials in core competency areas.
-It also explains the process through which you can combine earned micro-credentials to achieve full status as a Campus Compact-certified community engagement professional.
+This handbook contains information on how you can participate in the Community Engagement Professional (CEP) Credentialing Program by applying to earn individual credentials in core competency areas.
+It also explains the process through which you can combine earned credentials to achieve full status as a Campus Compact-certified community engagement professional.

 Campus Compact encourages all applicants to read this entire handbook.
 The purpose of the handbook is to provide important information about the policies and procedures for earning certification.

 CEP Credentialing Program Contact Information

 For more information about Campus Compact, contact the national office.
 Find this information at https://compact.org/who-we-are/.